Uberspace/lab/source/guide_part-db.rst

 ``cd`` to your :manual:`document root <web-documentroot>`, then download the latest release of Part-DB and extract it:

-.. note:: The link to the latest version can be found at the `release page <https://github.com/Part-DB/Part-DB/releases`_.
+.. note:: The link to the latest version can be found at the `release page`_.

 ::